molinsp/smash-cmu/Simulations/SimulationFramework/readme.txt

      To execute, add the "-i" option, followed by an integer number starting from 0.
      This indicates the id that this pseudo-drone will have.
-Running this in multiple consoles with different ids allows to simluate multiple pseudo-drones.
+Running this in multiple consoles with different ids allows to simulate multiple pseudo-drones.

+	 The "-l" parameter, followed by a number, indicates the log level to use.
+0 means off, 1 is basic logging, etc.

+	 The script "start_simulated_drones.vbs" (Windows) and "start_simulated_drones.sh" (Linux) can be used to start several simulated drones in several command windows with only one commnad/double click.

- - V-RepMadaraSystemControllerPlugin
+ 2. V-RepMadaraSystemControllerPlugin

-    A plugin that acts as the Controller of the network, as well as receiving commands to move the drones to certain locations.
+    This plugin  acts as the Controller of the network, as well as sending commands to move the drones to certain locations.
     This is done through Madara to communicate with simulated pseudo-drones running with the DroneControllerSimulator project described above.
-It defines several Lua functions that can be used by a simulation to setup and cleanup the Madara interface, as well as send and receive the state of different variables in the Knowledge Base, including area coverage and bridge requests, and functions to handle sensor and movement requests from the drones.
+It is accessed through a simple GUI present in the V-REP Scene used in the simulation being executed.
+There are also other SystemControllers, but the purpose of this plugin is to enable a simple one for easy testing of the simulation.

+	For information on the buttons of the GUI and the parameters used by the plugin, see the documentation in the CoverageAndBridgeScenes folder.

- - V-RepMadaraQuadcopterPlatformPlugin
+ 3. V-RepMadaraQuadcopterPlatformPlugin

-    This plugin allows quadrotors in VREP to respond to go to commands issued from a simulated drone, as well as reporting information back to them.
-This is done through a Madara knowledge base.
+    This plugin allows quadcopters in VREP to respond to go to commands issued from a simulated drone, as well as reporting information back to them.
+This is done through a dedicated Madara knowledge base.
+This works in conjunction with the code in smash-root\DroneController\platforms\v_rep\simulation_client.
+The code there and the plugin can be used independently of the rest of the project (that is, without any systemcontroller, and with any other Drone controller).